SuperDARNCanada/borealis/docs/source/txio_board.rst

 LEDs were chosen based on availability, cost, color, form factor, luminous intensity, and viewing angle.
-The viewing angle needs to be wide enough to see the LED easily within a building housing the Borealis rack (greater than 15 degree half-angles are suggested), the luminous intensity of all four types of LEDs should be roughly the same, so that similar current-limiting resistors can be used for all LEDs if possible, the form factors all need to be the same to fit the LED front panel clips, and the LEDs should be widely available at a reasonable cost.
+The viewing angle needs to be wide enough to see the LED easily within a building housing the Borealis rack (greater than 15 degree half-angles are suggested), the luminous intensity of all four types of LEDs should be roughly the same, so that the luminous intensity can be controlled via the current-limiting resistor.
+The intensity of the green and blue LEDs are decreased by increasing the size of the current-limiting resistors so that they are a comfortable brightness in a well-lit room.
+The form factors all need to be the same to fit the LED front panel clips, and the LEDs should be widely available at a reasonable cost.

 **Chips**